Kimbanjang/KBJFunction/README.md

-This is a Function for World of Warcraft.
+This is a Useful Function for World of Warcraft.

 ## Function
 + Sound Pack for making Addon